 The square feels open, in contrast with the narrow streets.
 Narrowness is enjoyable but too much of it can feel oppressive.
 Market Square comes at the right moment.
 This is the first place we’ve encountered that feels like a focal point, a destination.

 This destination effect is largely produced by the square’s high number of seats, which most of the High Street area lacks; one of its biggest drawbacks.
 Outdoor seating increases “people presence” on the street.
 One person sitting outside for an hour generates as much presence as 60 people spending a minute walking by.

 Summary: The 7 Qualities of St Peter Port

 St Peter Port offers a superb insight into human-centric urban design, providing a sense of place, somewhere that fosters community and attracts locals and visitors.
 Here are what we observed on today’s walk:

 - The entire area is prioritized for pedestrians

-- Most streets are narrow (under 20 feet wide), some are very narrow
+- Most streets are narrow (under 20 feet wide)

 - Shop frontages are narrow with large windows and plenty of detail

 - Buildings are similar but all different, leading to a harmonious environment